 Insurance verification workflow for treatment center admissions.

-A weak insurance workflow slows callbacks, confuses handoffs, and makes admissions teams sound uncertain when the family needs clarity most.
+A weak insurance workflow slows callbacks, confuses handoffs, and makes admissions teams sound uncertain when the prospect needs clarity most.
 The problem is often the workflow around verification, not just the payer response itself.

-Programs with VOB bottlenecks
+Programs with payer-detail bottlenecks

 Most useful when insurance questions are slowing first response, forcing repeat callbacks, or muddying qualification decisions.